pjakiela/ECON523/exercises/P11-clustering.md

 within a classroom are in the same grade and the same school, have the same teacher, and talk to each other - so we might expect their test scores to be correlated.

-The `numclusters` indicates the number of clusters in the similuated data set, and the `obspercluster` indicates the number of observations per cluster.
+The `numclusters` parameter indicates the number of clusters in the similuated data set, and the `obspercluster` parameter indicates the number of observations per cluster.
 As you can see, the current values of those parameters create a data set with only one observation per cluster (so this is a clustered data set in name only at this point, though you will fix that shortly).